On-demand History Teaching Masterclass: Every Teacher and Student Can Understand Historical Interpretations! - 29 Nov 24

 The primary source will be Australian but the discussion will provide insights for all History teachers and students, and will model a feisty difference of interpretation that is grounded in respect and evidence.

-This event will be recorded and registered attendees will be able to access the video for a limited time.
 Teachers are encouraged to share the recording of this special edition of the History Teaching Masterclass with their students.

 Non HTAV Member $145